 Keeping your hair hydrated is key to avoiding split ends, so lay off the heat styling every once in a while.
 "Give everything a break," says hair styling expert Luke Hersheson, who’s looked after the locks of Victoria Beckham, Sienna Miller, and Keira Knightley.
 "That doesn't mean not doing anything, but instead experimenting with using less heat and allowing your hair's condition to improve."

-A fortifying or strengthening formula will be the best shampoo and conditioner to reduce the chances of your ends splitting.
+A fortifying or strengthening treatment, such as bond builders for hair like Olaplex can help repair damage within strands, although not specifically the ends. the best shampoo and conditioner will also be a bond repair formula, to reduce the chances of your ends splitting.
 Avoid anything too harsh, as this can dry out the hair rather than replenish it.
 It is also incredibly important to keep your scalp clean to promote healthy growth.

 Take care of your scalp

-It’s best to air dry your hair after you’ve washed it but, if you’re worried about texture, the best products for frizzy hair are a styling cream or oil applied to the mid-lengths and ends to smooth down the hair shaft.
+It’s best to air-dry hair after you’ve washed it but, if you’re worried about texture, the best products for frizzy hair are a styling cream or oil applied to the mid-lengths and ends to smooth down the hair shaft.
 "Experiment with conditioning oils and masks," says Luke.
 These will keep your hair hydrated and replenish its natural oils.

 Stand directly under the shower

 You may want to look at your shower head too.
 "If you can, make sure the shower head is directly above you so that the water flows in the direction of hair growth, rather than angled at you from the back," says George.
 "It sounds silly, but it does make a difference—especially with very powerful showers."

 "To save on detangling later you can comb your conditioner through in the shower, too.
 And when you’re done I’d recommend towel drying and using a Tangle Teezer brush if you need it.
 Start at the tips and work up so you don’t pull the hair."